charmoniumQ/PROBE/probe_src/tasks.md

   - [x] Consider combining across multiple runs of PROBE
   - [x] Consider combining across multiple hosts

+- [ ] Think about how to copy metadata into container faithfully.

 - [ ] Think about in situ transcription and analysis
   - Think about assumptions in analysis
   - Think about front-end and UI/UX